What Is Probability? Definition Step by Step

 2. Our σ-algebra F is the family of all possible subsets of Ω

-Together, this indeed forms a probability triple; all conditions and axioms are satisfied.
+Altogether, this indeed forms a probability triple, and all conditions and axioms are satisfied.

-Click here to go to the next lecture on probability formulas
+Click here to go to the next Lecture about probability formulas

 Click here to return to the main page with probability materials